bcgov/castor/R/SpaDES-modules/growingStockCastor/README.md

 ### What it does

-Updates various yield parameters using a linear interpolation and provides maintenance to the castordb.
+Updates various yield attributes using a linear interpolation of a standardized yield curve.
+It also schedules maintenance to the castordb.
+Lastly, it increments the age of the forest.
 For example, age of the forest is incremented based on the updateInterval.
 Various indexes are re-created and the database is vacuumed to increase query efficiency.

 #### Management levers

-* Growing stock constraint - maintain an amount of forest structure throughout the simulation
+* Link to the growth and yield assumptions

 ### Input Parameters

-* *updateInterval*.
-Time period from which to update the yield parameters. e.g., yearly.
-Default = 1 year
+* *periodLength*.
+The length of the time period.
+Ex, 1 year, 5 year.
+Default is 5 year.
+* *vacuumInterval*.
+The interval when the database should be vacuumed.
+Default is 5 year.
+* *maxYieldAge*.
+Maximum age of the yield curves.
+Default is 350 years

 #### Data Needs

 Yield curves that describe the current projection and the transition of that projection following harvesting.